akihikodaki/dts/test_plans/telemetry_test_plan.rst

 	python ./usertools/telemetry_client.py
 	enter 1/2/ :

-4.check and very any error show on testpmd
+4.check and verify any error show on testpmd

 5.set rx/tx configration by testpmd